Vahinkolaukausosuma/GTA-SA-Sensitivity-Fix-Set/README.md

-# GTA SA Sensitivity Fix/Set
+# External GTA SA Sensitivity Fix/Set
 - Only works on US 1.0 version of gta_sa.exe
 - Works in SA-MP
 - Does not require any mods to function